 Venafi, industry leader in machine identity management, recently released a press statement revealing a promising shift in current market trends and Venafi’s commitment to support them.
 The data shows significant improvement in awareness of and participation in managing machine identities.
 According to the press release, Venafi has seen a 50% increase in subscriptions with 95% renewals.
 The company also closed a $100 million round of financing, led by TCV, dedicated to creating new cybersecurity developments in machine identity management for the Global 5000.

 Palo Alto-based CEO Jeff Hudson states,

-As opposed to a decade ago when coding was still being written for machine identity protection, this lineup of the Global 5000 who now have a dedicated solution for machine identity management speaks volumes about the rising tide of awareness:
+As opposed to a decade ago when coding was still being written for machine identity management, this lineup of the Global 5000 who now have a dedicated solution for machine identity management speaks volumes about the rising tide of awareness: